yifusuyi/UCC-Inj/exp5/readme.md

-Here is the experiment for test models with character level tokenization.
+Here is the experiment for test models when prompted to denoise.

 ## Run commands